Young girl shot in chest in Philadelphia: Police

 PHILADELPHIA (WPVI) -- Philadelphia police are investigating a shooting that left a young girl injured on Wednesday night.

-It happened around 9 p.m. on the 900 block of North 42nd Street in the city's Belmont section.
+It happened around 9 p.m. on the 900 block of North 42nd Street in West Philadelphia.

+Gina Harley says her daughter and her neighbor were having a cookout when two cars pulled up and began firing at each other.

-Police say the girl was shot in the chest.
-She was transported to the hospital by a private vehicle.
+Police say a 6-year-old girl was caught in the crossfire and got shot in the chest.
+She is now in stable condition at the hospital.

+"I'm thankful to God that it wasn't my grandchildren.
+I feel for the little girl as well, we're terrified.
+Philadelphia is so crime-riddled now that we have to move at some point," said Harley.

 Young girl shot in chest in Philadelphia: Police